One of Eryri’s defining archaeological remains

 Tomen y Mur is mentioned in legends.
 This was the home of Lleu Llaw Gyffes and his wife, Blodeuwedd.
 Their story is told in the fourth branch of the Mabinogi, where Tomen y Mur is referred to as Castell Mur.

-There are excellent views of Snowdonia from Tomen y Mur.
+There are excellent views of Eryri from Tomen y Mur.
 To the north is the Moelwynion mountain range, to the east is the Arenig range, and to the south is the Rhinogydd range.